Leh11/SAR-PROCESSING/README.md

 number, which can be found in the .ann file that accompanies the images.
 Images can be downloaded from [NAZA's](https://uavsar.asfdaac.alaska.edu/) website in binary format.
 [Link](https://drive.google.com/open?id=1ahBefq-d6BiN-xZBVYdNdS3PjscoTVPd) to some images used in the experiment.

-Obs: when you download the images, put them in the data folder then set it as your working directory.
+Obs: when you download the data, put them in the PolSAR folder then set it as your working directory.